 - If you have credit card debt, transfer it to a balance transfer card. if you still haven’t paid down your balance at the end of the promotional term, find another balance transfer offer to switch to.
 Called balance surfing, you can avoid some serious interest if you put together a good plan.

 Whether you’re travelling abroad or purchasing items online in a currency other than the Canadian dollar, foreign exchange can cost an arm and a leg.
 Did you know some Canadian credit cards don’t charge any foreign transaction fees and foreign exchange fees at close to the spot rate!

-- The Fido and Rogers MasterCard give 4% cash back on all purchases made in a foreign currency.
-While they do charge a 2.5% foreign transaction fee, you’ll come out ahead with 1.5% cash back on all foreign purchases!
-Use a regular cash back credit card that gives you 2% cash back, and charges 2.5% in foreign transaction fees and you’ll lose .5% on foreign purchases!
+- The Rogers Platinum MasterCard gives 3% cash back on all purchases made in U.S. dollars.
+While they do charge a 2.5% foreign transaction fee, you’ll come out ahead with 0.5% cash back on purchases made in U.S. currency!
+Use a regular cash back credit card that gives you 2% cash back, and charges 2.5% in foreign transaction fees and you’ll lose .5% on U.S. purchases!

 6. Avoid Sky-High Aeroplan Taxes and Fees

 Ever get completely floored by the taxes and fees charged by Air Canada when redeeming Aeroplan miles?
 You’re not alone.
 However, did you know that if you book on a non-Air Canada flight in the Star alliance program, like United, the taxes and fees will be dramatically lower?
 For example, we found one ticket flying to Paris where Air Canada charged $586 in taxes and fees, United only charges $186!

 - For even lower fees, if you can fly out of a cross border airport in the United States, you’ll only be charged $14.20 when redeeming you Aeroplan miles for a United flight!